WZhaoKe/aegpwb/ReadMe.md

-The Applied Electromagnetics Group ([AEG][]) power balance (PWB) toolbox and solver for [MATLAB][] and [GNU][] [Octave][] is an [Open Source][] set of tools for undertaking PWB analysis of electrically large enclosured spaces.
+The Applied Electromagnetics Group ([AEG][]) power balance (PWB) toolbox and solver for [MATLAB][] and [GNU][] [Octave][] is an [Open Source][] set of tools for undertaking PWB analysis of electrically large enclosed spaces.
 It was developed in the [Department of Electronics][] at the [University of York][] for research in electromagnetic compatibility ([EMC][]).